BegleyBrothers/ignite.chef/TESTING.md

 ### Kitchen

-Integration tests can be performed on a local workstation using either VirtualBox or VMWare as the virtualization hypervisor.
+Integration tests can be performed on a local (Linux) workstation that supports virtualization. **Hoever, the default is to run against [DigitalOcean](https://m.do.co/c/9a152ce8c79e)**.
 To run tests against all available instances run:

 ```shell
 chef exec kitchen test